 Recall that the Statement of Net Position provides the perspective of the School District as a whole.
 Table 1 provides a summary of the School District's net position for this fiscal year and the prior year.
-GASB Statement No. 75 was implemented in fiscal year 2018.
-Prior year amounts were not restated to reflect the implementation of GASB Statement No. 75.

 Table 1 Net Position